HefeiQ/hefeiq.github.io/_interview/machine-learning.md

 Let us term our data X. In Bayesian terminology, X is called evidence.
 We have some hypothesis H, where we have some X that belongs to a certain class C.

-Our goal is to determine the conditional probability of our hypothesis H given X, i.e., P(H | X).
+Our goal is to determine the conditional probability of our hypothesis H given X, i.e., $$P(H | X)$$.

-In simple terms, by determining P(H | X), we get the probability of X belonging to class C, given X. X has attributes of age and income – let’s say, for instance, 26 years old with an income of $2000.
+In simple terms, by determining $$P(H | X)$$, we get the probability of X belonging to class C, given X. X has attributes of age and income – let’s say, for instance, 26 years old with an income of $2000.
 H is our hypothesis that the customer will buy the book.

 Pay close attention to the following four terms:

- - **Evidence** – As discussed earlier, P(X) is known as evidence.
+ - **Evidence** – As discussed earlier, $$P(X)$$ is known as evidence.
 It is simply the probability that the customer will, in this case, be of age 26, earning $2000.

- - **Prior Probability** – P(H), known as the prior probability, is the simple probability of our hypothesis – namely, that the customer will buy a book.
+ - **Prior Probability** – $$P(H)$$, known as the prior probability, is the simple probability of our hypothesis – namely, that the customer will buy a book.
 This probability will not be provided with any extra input based on age and income.
 Since the calculation is done with lesser information, the result is less accurate.

- - **Posterior Probability** – P(H | X) is known as the posterior probability.
+ - **Posterior Probability** – $$P(H | X)$$ is known as the posterior probability.
 Here, P(H | X) is the probability of the customer buying a book (H) given X (that he is 26 years old and earns $2000).

- - **Likelihood** – P(X | H) is the likelihood probability.
+ - **Likelihood** – $$P(X | H)$$ is the likelihood probability.
 In this case, given that we know the customer will buy the book, the likelihood probability is the probability that the customer is of age 26 and has an income of $2000.

  Given these, Bayes Theorem states:

    $$P(H | X) = \frac{P(X | H) * P(H)}{P(X)}$$

+**What’s the difference between probability and likelihood?**

+ - Probability refers to the chance that a particular outcome occurs based on the values of parameters in a model.
+ - Likelihood refers to how well a sample provides support for particular values of a parameter in a model.

+When calculating the probability of some outcome, we assume the parameters in a model are trustworthy.

+However, when we calculate likelihood we’re trying to determine if we can trust the parameters in a model based on the sample data that we’ve observed.

 **Why is “Naive” Bayes naive?**